graphcore/tutorials/tutorials/poplar/tut6_matrix_vector/test/README.md

     pip install -r requirements.txt

-Source the `enable.sh` scripts for poplar, as described in the Getting Started Guide for your IPU system.
+Source the `enable.sh` script for Poplar, as described in the Getting Started Guide for your IPU system.

 Then run the tests using pytest: